The Patriot Post® · Obama Pathos Part 2: Disciple of Hate

 Perhaps that explains Hamas’ endorsement of Obama?

-In December 2007, Wright presented the TUC’s “Jeremiah A. Wright Jr. Trumpeter Award” to a man who “truly epitomized greatness,” Louis Farrakhan, head of the Nation of Islam and a consummate anti-Semite.
+In December 2007, Wright presented the TUC’s “Jeremiah A. Wright Jr. Trumpeter Award” to a man who “truly epitomized greatness,” Louis Farrakhan, head of the Nation of Islam and a consummate racist and anti-Semite.
 “When Minister Farrakhan speaks, Black America listens,” says Wright.
 “His depth on analysis when it comes to the racial ills of this nation is astounding and eye opening.
 He brings a perspective that is helpful and honest.”

 Recently, Wright compared Obama to Jesus, saying, “Barack knows what it means to be a black man living in a country and a culture that is controlled by rich white people.
 Hillary can never know that.
 Hillary ain’t never been called a nigger.”